Code is there to explain the comments to the computer.

 IN

-The keyword IN allows you to shorten the condition.
+The keyword IN allows you to shorten some conditions.
 Again, a little exercise to get started:

 SELECT code, name, coordinator